 These are the “antecedents of revival,” and if we ignore or miss them, true revival may tarry or may never burst forth in our days.

 First, the Lord would have us to identify or know the cause of our spiritual stumbling and sickness:

 We must remember from where or what we have fallen and repent before we can expect a mighty outburst of revival in the Church (Rev. 2:5).

 On His way to revive Lazarus, the Lord said to His disciples, “Are there not twelve hours in the day?
 If anyone walks in the day, he does not stumble, because he sees the light of this world.
 “But if one walks in the night, he stumbles, because the light is not in him.”
 (John 11:9-10 NKJV).

-It is our continual disregard, neglect or refusal to walk in the light of God’s Word that has made our light to become dimmed, thereby resulting in our spiritual stumbling and sickness (1 John 2:9-11).
+It is our continual disregard, neglect, or refusal to walk in the light of God’s Word that has made our light become dimmed, thereby resulting in our spiritual stumbling and sickness (1 John 2:9-11).

-It is our revolt against the words, teaching or doctrine of Christ that has made the Church become spiritually weak, feeble, fearful, sick or invalid.
-It is our failure to abide continually in the true vine (Jesus Christ) that has resulted in our spiritual dryness.
+Our revolt against the sound words, teaching, or doctrine of Christ has made the church become spiritually and morally weak, feeble, fearful, sick, or invalid.

 We are under a strong delusion to believe false teachings because we have rejected the truths of God’s Word and counted as a strange thing the teaching of Christ taught by the early apostles of Christ and passed down in the Church (2 Thess.
 2:10-11, Hos.
 8:12).